 Why is a dog nose dry?

-There are many reasons a dog’s nose can be dry, like dry air or sunburn, but most are easily treatable with nose balm and good habits.
+There are many reasons for a dog’s dry nose, but most are easily treatable with nose balm and good habits.
 However, prolonged dryness, along with other symptoms, can indicate a more serious health issue.